dorymint/dotfiles/x/README.md

 # for xorg-server

-aflter copy, modify for local environment
+after copy, modify for local environment